HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

 in the digital space.
 Without accountability there is no trust and without trust society falls apart.

-However it looks to me that we there are effective way's to establish identity on the net.
+However it looks to me that we there are effective ways to establish identity on the net.
 And that our government has the means to do so, by issuing digital passports.
 Moreover this approach does not require citizens to give up their privacy and anonymity while consuming